bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

 ## for Loops

 Most software runs on loops, evaluating expressions over and over again until it either returns what we are looking for, or stops after a certain time.
-Javascript has two looping expressions built in to it and today we will look at the first one, the "for" loop.
+JavaScript has two looping expressions built into it and today we will look at the first one, the `for` loop.

 `for` loops have a unique syntax, similar to the `if` statement, but slightly more complex.
 First we have the `for` keyword, followed by parentheses and then open and close braces.
 Within the parentheses we will need three things.
-First, we must declare a variable, this is what the loop will be looping over.
+First, we must declare a `counter` variable, this is what keeps track of the number of times a loop is run.
 Then we will have a conditional expression, the loop will continue happening until this statement is `false`.
 Third, we will increment our variable.
 All three of these statements are separated by a semi-colon.

 ```javascript
     for (let i = 0     ; i < 10                 ; i++          ) {